Lawrence “Mighty” Fung

 Born in the concrete jungles of Hong Kong, architectural lines, fashion, martial art films, and international culture has always been a significant influence on Lawrence.

-Spending his adolescence years in the Southwestern State of Arizona, Lawrence picked up Breaking as a past-time passion while pursuing a degree in Finance and Supply Chain Management.
-He even started a dance crew called “Pocket Change” where they would compete in battles across the nation.
-Upon graduation, he suffered from a severe back injury which led him into obtaining a Pilates teacher training certificate and ultimately curing his pain and developing an interest in teaching.
+Spending his adolescence years in the American Southwestern, Lawrence discovered a dynamic dance form known as Breaking while pursuing a degree in Finance and Supply Chain Management.
+Breaking provided an outlet for him to express his love for fashion and reminded him of all the flashy martial art superstars like Bruce Lee and Tony Jaa whom he admires.
+His obsession with this physically demanding art form led him to compete in breaking battles across the nation.
+Upon graduation, he suffered from a severe back injury that halted him from dancing.
+As an alternative, he went on into obtaining a Pilates teacher training certificate and ultimately cured his back pain and developing an interest in teaching.

-However, the mundane business career and demanding Pilates clientele building had made him questioned his purpose in life.
-As a result, he invested majority of his earnings on traveling, self-improvement books, snowboarding and surfing, camera equipment, and higher education.
+The mundane business career path and demanding Pilates clientele building had made him questioned his purpose in life.
+As a result, he invested majority of his earnings on traveling, self-improvement books, snowboarding and surfing, camera equipment, and higher education to explore the possibility of more meaningful realities.

 Following dance, photography and film has become a new found passion for Lawrence.
 During the summer of 2017, he had the opportunity to work with Harper Bazaar Magazine and Cosmopolitan Magazine in Hong Kong where he tremendously improved on both shooting fashion portraits and making lifestyle videos.
 He also gained professional experience working in studios and on location, collaborating with MUAs, stylists, and hair stylists, professional models, as well as working with name brands such as Burberry, Prada, Christian Dior, etc.